 Before you approach lenders of unsecured business loans, you need to make sure you have your paperwork in order.
 Lenders are going to use this documentation to judge the value of your business, so being professional and accurate is vital.
 The first thing you should do is check your credit with the major firms.
 Equifax, TransUnion, and Experian are the 3 major firms that track credit.
 Request your free credit report from each of them, and check it over thoroughly for errors.
 Have you taken out small business loans in the past?
 If so make sure your payment history is spotless!
 Sometimes debts that were paid off still appear, and you can contact the credit reporting agency to have these issues corrected.
 Next, you will want to make sure you have a detailed business plan prepared.
 Your business plan is an overview of everything you want to accomplish with your business.
 Consider the strategies you will implement to meet your goals.
 Remember, it’s important to be as accurate as possible.
 It may be tempting to slip in a few white lies to make your business seem more appealing.
 But you will be dealing with experienced business professionals.
 An accurate business plan demonstrates that you clearly understand the market, and will make you a more appealing client.

-Finally, prepare your financial documentation.
+Finally, prepare your financial documentation for a same day business loan.
 This will show the banks the revenues you will be bringing in. it is used to establish your ability to repay the unsecured loan.
+The documents should also include your time in business as well as your business funding plan.
 A financial forecast should be included as a way to break down the companies future revenue.
 Use this document to estimate your growth, and to demonstrate that you have a clear understanding of the year ahead of you.

 Step Two: Identify Assets